FAQs for Graduate Research Students

-Please speak with your supervisors as soon as possible to review project plans, to identify activities that can be deferred as well as opportunities to continue or commence other activities to maintain progress of your project.
-We recommend that you aim to keep working on elements of your research, such as reviewing the literature, analysis, publication and thesis writing, from home.
+Please speak with your supervisors to review project plans, to identify activities that can be deferred as well as opportunities to continue or commence other activities to maintain progress of your project.
+We recommend that while working from home you aim to keep working on elements of your research, such as reviewing the literature, analysis, publication and thesis writing.

 Further advice for researchers, including detailed information relating to research involving approval by the human ethics, animal ethics or institutional biosafety committees, is available on the staff intranet.

 Graduate researchers will need to login using their institutional account or activate their institutional account to access the staff intranet.

 International travel continues to be restricted and we anticipate disruption to international borders for some time.
 International travel will not be approved and existing approval for international travel has been rescinded.

 Essential domestic travel, such as fieldwork, will be considered on a case by case basis and approved only where the candidate can demonstrate that the travel is essential and cannot be deferred.

 New applications for travel must be supported by your supervisor and approved by the Pro Vice-Chancellor (Global and Graduate Research).

 Note that confirmation of available funding doesn’t guarantee that a Study Away application will be approved.
 Likewise, the withdrawal or unavailability of funding doesn’t affect the Study Away application and approval process.

 Can I return to campus, undertake fieldwork or attend a third-party site to conduct research?